explaingit

 USE CASE 4

-Difficulty · easy Time to first run · 5min
+Difficulty · moderate Time to first run · 30min

 In plain English

 Brackets is an open-source code editor created by Adobe, specifically designed for web development with HTML, CSS, and JavaScript.
 Its notable characteristic is that it is itself built entirely in HTML, CSS, and JavaScript, so developers could read and modify the editor's own source code using the same technologies they were using to build websites.
 The problem it was trying to solve was that existing code editors felt disconnected from the browser, which is the ultimate environment where web code runs.
-Brackets introduced two ideas to address this: first, a "Live Preview" feature that connected directly to a browser while you typed, instantly pushing CSS changes to the page without a page reload; second, a "Quick Edit" feature that let you click on a CSS class in HTML and see the corresponding CSS rules in an inline panel right below that line, without switching files.
+Brackets introduced two ideas to address this: first, a "Live Preview" feature that connected directly to a browser while you typed, instantly pushing CSS changes to the page without a page reload, second, a "Quick Edit" feature that let you click on a CSS class in HTML and see the corresponding CSS rules in an inline panel right below that line, without switching files.
 You would have used Brackets when building websites and wanting a lightweight editor with tight integration between the HTML structure, the CSS styling, and live browser feedback.
 It had an extension registry where the community added additional features.
 It is worth noting that Adobe ended support for Brackets on September 1, 2021.
 The project is no longer actively maintained by Adobe.
 Users were officially directed to migrate to Visual Studio Code.
 The repository still exists on GitHub and can be forked, but it is effectively a historical artifact.
 Technically, Brackets ran as a desktop application via a thin native shell (in a separate repository called brackets-shell) that gave it access to the local filesystem, since running HTML/CSS/JS in a browser tab alone cannot read or write files.
 The text editor component was built on CodeMirror.

 Copy-paste prompts